pssolanki111/polygon/docs/Stocks.rst

 So you have completed the initial steps and are ready to dive deep into endpoints.
 Read this page to know everything you need to know about the various Stocks HTTP endpoints.

-Note that this page would have usual sync methods.